1. Educational Misconduct Policy

 a.
 Educational Misconduct includes any form of unacceptable or improper behaviour by a candidate:

-ii. involving lack of transparency, honesty or integrity connected to an RACGP examination or assessment process
+ii. involving lack of transparency, honesty or integrity connected to an RACGP examination or assessment process; and/or

 c.
-Censor means a member of the RACGP Board of Censors.
+Censor means a member of the RACGP Council of Censors.

 d.
 Educational Misconduct Committee means the committee convened under clause 7.